mosalut/dsysbdoc/en/paper.md

 ### Transaction Types
 - _coinbase_: Rewards miners for maintaining the network.
 Fees are added to the amount.
 - _create_: Issues new assets.
 Users buy how many blocks the asset can survive.
 If it expires with no extension, it disappears.
+In order to prevent the chain from being occupied by garbage, __DSYSB__ believes that if an asset does have value, someone must pay attention to its use.
+Therefore, when an asset is released, it is necessary to "buy" how many blocks it can be used in the future.
+If this amount is used up and no one is willing to continue the asset, then the asset will disappear on the chain!
+This is a very important feature, please be aware of it.
-- _transfer_: Transfers existing assets between users with specified sender, receiver, and amount.
+- _transfer_: Transfers existing assets or __DSB__ between users with specified sender, receiver, and amount.
 - _exchange_: Atomic swaps between two parties within one transaction.
 - _deploy_: Publishes a task (like a simplified smart contract).
 No calls or permissions exist between tasks.
 The sender funds the task.
 - _call_: Executes a task, possibly changing variables or triggering transfers.
-- _extension_: Extends the lifetime (block count) of an asset.
+- _extension_: Extends the lifetime (block count) of an asset or a task.

 ### Fee
 TODO